In the Heart of the Sea (film): Production

+The film was in development back in 2000, with Barry Levinson set to direct for Miramax Films and Intermedia.
+Leavitt finished writing the script in 2004.
+In 2009, the film moved to New Regency, with Edward Zwick attached to direct.
+Zwick also provided rewrites with producing partner Marshall Herskovitz.

 Casting

-The film was in development back in 2000, with Barry Levinson set to direct for Miramax Films.

 Chris Hemsworth was cast to play the lead, Owen Chase, in June 2012.
 Tom Holland won the role of young Nickerson in April 2013.
 Cillian Murphy signed on as Matthew Joy in June.
 Before Benjamin Walker was set to play the Captain, other actors that were considered included Benedict Cumberbatch, Tom Hiddleston, and Henry Cavill.

+Nearly 200 wooden barrels were fashioned for the film by master cooper Alastair Simms, who also appeared in the film making the casks on the ship, as was common in the day.

 Filming

 Principal photography began in September 2013 in London and at Warner Bros.
 Studios, Leavesden in Hertfordshire, England.
 It was also shot on location on the island of La Gomera (plus some scenes on Lanzarote) in the Canary Islands, Spain.
 For the storm scenes, the production team built a water tank at Leavesden Studios, where a deck was built on top of a gimbal to mimic the pitch of a storm.
 To get the right effect, 500 gallons of icy water were poured from cannons.

 During one point of filming, the cast and crew were forced to retreat to their hotel by a storm off the Canary Islands, which turned into a rare flash flood.
 The production shut down for a day and a half, expanding the shoot to 73 days, exactly as filmmakers expected.

-In an interview on Jimmy Kimmel Live!, Hemsworth stated that to prepare for the role of starving sailors, the cast were on a diet of 500–600 calories a day to lose weight.
+In an interview on Jimmy Kimmel Live!
+Hemsworth stated that to prepare for the role of starving sailors, the cast were on a diet of 500–600 calories a day to lose weight.
 Hemsworth dropped his weight from 215 to 175 pounds (97.5 to 79.3 kg) to play Owen, saying that In the Heart of the Sea is "physically and emotionally the hardest movie that I've been a part of...
 Losing the weight to this length, I just never want to do it again, but it had such an emotional effect on us... in some small way, we felt like we were doing what these men went through justice."